kbogas/academic-kickstart/content/post/coin_change/index.md

 # Coin-changing (Knapsack problem)

-### Solved as an integer programming problem

 So a friend of mine was interviewing for a semi-software focused position which had also a time-restricted technical test.

 One of the questions asked was something along these lines:

 ```
-A vending machine has been recently installed in your work floor!
+A vending machine has been recently installed on your work floor!
-Unfortunately, there is a limit in the number of bills it can hold, so the technicians would like a way to give out the minimum amount of change in bills needed.
+Unfortunately, there is a limit on the number of bills it can hold, so the technicians would like a way to give out the minimum amount of change in bills needed.
 So, your task is the following:
-Write a program that given an initial amount of money (the change to be returned), find the minimum number of bills (of certain denominaions) that add up to it.
+Write a program that given an initial amount of money (the change to be returned), find the minimum number of bills (of certain denominations) that add up to it.
 Our machine can give back only bills of 1,2,5 and 10$!
 ```
-Pretty straightforward question that many CS students have already seen during their Algorithms101 or CS101 classes.
+A pretty straightforward problem that many CS students have already seen during their Algorithms101 or CS101 classes.

 It was also  featured in xkcd:
 ![Xkcd Image](https://imgs.xkcd.com/comics/np_complete.png)

-This problem is essentialy a variation of a [Knapsack Problem](https://en.wikipedia.org/wiki/Knapsack_problem).
-This is a more [relevant lemma](https://en.wikipedia.org/wiki/Change-making_problem) but there is an unlimited amount of blogs, posts etc on this matter, so I won't delve much on the techincal details.
+This problem is essentially a variation of a [Knapsack Problem](https://en.wikipedia.org/wiki/Knapsack_problem).
+This is a more [relevant lemma](https://en.wikipedia.org/wiki/Change-making_problem) but there is an unlimited amount of blogs, posts etc on this matter and I won't delve much on the technical details.

-I was once again intrigued by it trying to come-up with a fast solution.
-Although, I knew that Dynamic Programming was the way to go with this problem, my skills regarding classical CS and algos are a bit rusty, so it would take me some time to remember the inner-workings of the approach..
-(P.S.: I should head over to [GFG](https://www.geeksforgeeks.org/dynamic-programming/) to strech out my CS skills)
+As we were discussing it, I was trying to come up with a fast solution.
+Although I knew that Dynamic Programming was the way to go with this problem, my skills regarding classical CS and algos are a bit rusty, so it would take me some time to remember the inner-workings of the approach..

+(Note to self: Head over to [GFG](https://www.geeksforgeeks.org/dynamic-programming/) to strech out!)

+### Solved as an integer programming problem

 Thus, I opted for an optimization approach.
 As, we would like to minimize the number of bills given back, the obvious choice would be an [Integer Programming](https://en.wikipedia.org/wiki/Integer_programming) approach, as the count of each denomination will be *non-negative integers*.